Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 ## Installation

+The script has been tested for **python version 3.13**

+### Required python packages

-You'll need to install the following python packages:
+You'll need to install the required python packages using the `requirements.txt` file:
 ```
-pip install scapy dnspython python-telnetlib-313-and-up-3.13.1-3 matplotlib numpy
+pip install -r requirements.txt
 ```

 ### Self Signed Certification

-For tls/ssl protocols to work you need to create a Self-Signed Certificate.
+For ssl/tls protocols to work you need to create a Self-Signed Certificate.
 To do this, install `OpenSSL`.

 Create a `cert/` folder and initialize the private key and Certificate Signing Request: